I'm interested in getting started. How does this work?

-So, we want to lay out exactly what that journey looks like - whether you're new to training, getting back into fitness or an experienced CrossFitter.
+So, we want to lay out exactly what that journey looks like - whether you're new to training, you're getting back into fitness or you're an experienced CrossFitter.

-To start with, we've got an infographic with the typical flow of joining South Loop Strength & Conditioning below:
+Check out the typical flow of joining South Loop Strength & Conditioning:

 If you're ready to get going, you can click below to book your initial consultation.